openshift/microshift/docs/howto_load_balancer.md

 ```bash
 oc apply -n $NAMESPACE -f https://raw.githubusercontent.com/openshift/microshift/main/docs/config/nginx-IP-header.spec
 ```

-The application is configured to return `X-Server-IP` header containing the container IP address.
+The application is configured to return the `X-Server-IP` header with the container IP address.

 Verify that all the **3 replicas** of the application started successfully.